 By Forrest Fisher

-There are shark teeth to be found all over the world, but if you are looking for a great place to spend the day frolicking in the Gulf of Mexico, lying in the sun, taking a long walk at water’s edge and looking for the treasure of fossilized shark teeth, here are a few tips on what, where, and how.
+There are shark teeth to be found all over the world.
+If you are looking for a great place to spend the day frolicking in the Gulf of Mexico, lying in the sun, taking a long walk at water’s edge and looking for the treasure of fossilized shark teeth, here are a few tips on what, where, and how.

 Shark Teeth are a precious authentic prize for vacationing visitors to Southwest Florida.
-You can find them on your own, it’s my best excuse to RE-VISIT the beaches, but if you just beginning, here are 5 methods to use and 4 places to go.
+You can find them on your own, it’s fun, and it’s the best excuse to RE-VISIT the beaches…”TREASURE!”
+If you are new to shark tooth treasure hunting, here is some advice on gear, methods to use, and places to go.

 Finding Shark Teeth – 5 Methods:

 - Method 1: The Surf Line.
 Keep it simple, put your sunscreen on, keep your head down, and just saunter along the surf line, where the waves hit the beach, being careful not to bump into any beachgoers doing the same thing going in the other direction.
 Remember, keep your head down!

 The usually black-color shark teeth are easily and clearly visible as they sort of pop-up in the firm sand.
 Each wave can bring more than one, at times.
 Just pick them up and add them to your collection bag, usually a small sealable plastic bag or an old plastic medicine bottle.